anwarhakim31/Medicare./README.md

 # Medicare.
 MERN Project

+Medicare is a medical booking, patients can book a doctor if the doctor is part of this website. this website can access 2 roles, namely patients and doctors.

-The dependencies that this project uses:
+# The dependencies that this project uses:

 *Frontend*